Existence of Large deviations rate function for any $S$-unimodal map: Preliminaries

-The following term is useful in what follows.
-Let $Y$ be a closed subinterval of $X$ and $g\colon Y\to Y$ a continuous map.
-Let $W$ be a subinterval of $Y$ and $n\geq1$ an integer.
-Any connected component of $g^{-n}W$ is called {\it a pull-back of $W$ by $g^n$}.
-If $J$ is a pull-back of $W$ by $g^n$ and $g^n|_J$ is a diffeomorphism, $J$ is called {\it a diffeomorphic pull-back of $W$ by $g^n$.} We will be concerned with diffeomorphic pull-backs only.
+Let $Y$ be a non-degenerate interval in $X$ and $g\colon Y\to Y$ be a continuous map.
+Let $U$ be a non-degenerate subinterval of $Y$ and let $n\in\mathbb N$.
+Each connected component of $g^{-n}(U)$ is called {\it a pullback of $U$ by $g^n$}.
+If $V$ is a pullback of $U$ by $g^n$ and $g^n|_V$ is a diffeomorphism, then $V$ is called {\it a diffeomorphic pullback of $U$ by $g^n$.}